We promise you that we have a board that oversees our ministries and we are accountable to them.

 Val holds a: M.A. in Biblical Studies from Denver Seminary and a D. Min in Servant Leadership for Team and Organizational Effectiveness from Bethel Seminary in St. Paul, MN.

 Yolanda lives in Monterrey, Mexico.
-She has worked for years as a professional coach to business and ministry leaders.
-She has been also a translator of many of the books and materials written by Christian Schwarz from Natural Church Development.
+She has worked for years as a professional coach to ministry leaders and business.
+She has also served as translator of many of the books, materials and letters written by various Christian ministries and authors, such as Natural Church Development and CoachNet, among others.

-She and her husband Walter Sierra also serve as pastor of a Methodist church in their city.
+She and her husband, Walter Sierra, also serve as pastor of a local church in their city, passionate about reaching others for Christ with a practical and relevant faith.